Toronto Raptors vs. Orlando Magic: Preview, TV Schedule, Injuries, and More

-The Toronto Raptors return home tonight to play the first of a two-game series against the Orlando Magic.
+The Toronto Raptors are headed down south to complete the home and home series with the Orlando Magic.

-In the first matchup of the season, back in November, Orlando was victorious, but between then and now, the only Raptors who appeared in that game that are still on the roster and could play tonight are Garrett Temple, Gradey Dick, and Jalen McDaniels.
+Tonight they will attempt to prevent a series sweep by Orlando who took the first two games, one on Friday and the other back in November.

+Having dropped 8 of their last 9 is disheartening, and the roster is still depleted, continuing to present challenges, but the guys who aren’t banged up are still showing up every night trying to return the Raps back into the win column.

 How to Watch: